liedekef/events-made-easy/readme.txt

   Next to that, hooks to admin_init, setup_theme and init are needed to be called to apply possible webhooks and payment notifications as well
   This all still needs to be documented though ...
 * Fix the category/notcategory option for events when using a name and not an id
+* Add shortcde eme_mymemberinfo (see doc: takes template_id and membership_id as parameters and returns the rendered template)

 = 2.4.24 (2024/01/15) =
 * Fix recurrence creation for specific/repeated months